 1. Filmmakers are entrepreneurs.
 Run your filmmaking business like start up company.
 Instead of raising investment dollars for just one title, create a mini-studio, complete with development, planning, production, marketing, distribution and your sales under one roof.

 2. Focus on producing a slate of at least five genre specific films.
 Use name talent, social media stars and influencers.
 These films will be created inexpensively and will be delivered to the audience via popular VOD marketplaces.

 3. Don’t pay freelance day-rates.
 Instead, put crew on a salary, with benefits.
 Everybody in the company will own equity in the company.
 So in this regard, someone who owns 10% in company stock will get 10% of all movie profits.
 This will supplement crew salary with an ongoing, lifelong stream of income.

 4. Grow your community (and customer facing brand) BIG.
 Over time, your fans will begin to know your work, know your company and buy more of your work.
 Only in this way will you eventually reach mass great enough to increase ongoing revenue through multiple streams of movie income.

 5. Produce at least thirteen feature film titles over the next eight years.
 Or make as many films as you can.
 This will become your own library, with the goal that every title will build some sort sustainable revenue.
 Focus on creating entire library instead of just depending on one title to support our career.

-While you’re here, check out our filmmaking resources at make your movie now.
+While you’re here, check out our filmmaking membership at Filmmaking Stuff HQ, so you can make your movie now.